Elynluo/Elynluo.github.io/_pages/about.md

 I am currently pursuing my PhD in Medical Engineering at Caltech, under the guidance of [Prof. Lihong Wang](https://coilab.caltech.edu/).
 My research is focused on advancing the field of biomedical imaging, with particular interests in:

 1. Developing next-generation human-scale photoacoustic tomography (PACT) systems for non-invasive imaging of various human organs.
-2. Innovating HE-equivalent, label-free ultraviolet photoacoustic microscopy (UV-PAM) for real-time intraoperative imaging of fresh specimens.
+2. Innovating ultrafast HE-equivalent, label-free ultraviolet photoacoustic microscopy (UV-PAM) for real-time intraoperative imaging of fresh specimens.
 3. Numerical modeling and correction techniques for skull-induced ultrasound aberration in transcranial PACT.
 4. Leveraging machine learning and classical optimization methods to enhance biomedical imaging techniques, including microscopy and tomography.